Burnsville Contested Divorce Attorney

 Some cases have to go through a trial, but the case is tried in front of a judge, not a jury.
 Sometimes cases can take a day and other times they can take several days.
 How long the trial process takes depends on the disputed issues that could not be resolved in mediation.

-Contact Burns Law Office
+Contact the Contested Divorce Lawyer at Burns Law Office

 “We would not hesitate to recommend him to any of our friends and family.”- Kelly M. & Thomas Z.